 Basis of Accounting - The Authority follows the accrual basis of accounting.
+Revenues are recognized when they are earned, and expenses are recognized when they are incurred.

-Investments - Investments are stated at quoted market value.
-Changes in quoted market value are recorded as unrealized gains and losses in the period of the change.
+Investments - Investments are stated at fair value.
+Changes in fair value are recorded as unrealized gains and losses in the period of the change.
 Realized gains and losses on sales of investments are determined using the specific identification method.
 The calculation of realized gains and losses is independent of a calculation of the net change in the fair value of investments.
-Realized gains and losses on investments that had been held in more than one fiscal year and sold in the current year were included as a change in the fair value of investments reported in the prior year(s) and the current year.
+Realized gains and losses on investments that had been held in more than one fiscal year and sold in the current year were included as an increase (decrease) in the fair value of investments reported in the prior year(s) and the current year.